Rolling Stone co-founder Jann Wenner removed from Rock Hall leadership after controversial comments | KRDO

 “For public relations sake, maybe I should have gone and found one Black and one woman artist to include here that didn’t measure up to that same historical standard, just to avert this kind of criticism,” he told the outlet.
 “Maybe I’m old-fashioned and I don’t give a (expletive) or whatever.
 I wish in retrospect I could have interviewed Marvin Gaye.
 Maybe he’d have been the guy.
 Maybe Otis Redding, had he lived, would have been the guy.”

-On Saturday, Wenner released a statement through Little, Brown and Company, publisher of “The Masters,” saying, “In my interview with The New York Times I made comments that diminished the contributions, genius and impact of Black and women artists and I apologize wholeheartedly for those remarks.”
+Through a spokesperson for Little, Brown and Company, publisher of “The Masters,” Wenner told CNN, “In my interview with The New York Times I made comments that diminished the contributions, genius and impact of Black and women artists and I apologize wholeheartedly for those remarks.”

 Wenner founded Rolling Stone magazine with music critic Ralph J. Gleason in 1967 and put the legendary rock magazine up for sale in 2017.
 He was inducted in the Rock & Roll Hall of Fame as an individual in 2004, and is a co-founder of the Rock & Roll Hall of Fame Foundation.